Available with Network Analyst license.

 The Closest Facility layer references the San Francisco network dataset because the network was in the Contents pane when the layer was created.

-Note:To see or change the network data source that will be used to create the network analysis layer, on the Analysis tab, in the Tools group, you can click the Network Analysis drop-down and look under Network Data Source.
+Note:To see or change the network data source that will be used to create the network analysis layer, on the Analysis tab, in the Workflows group, you can click the Network Analysis drop-down arrow and look under Network Data Source.

 - In the Contents pane, click Closest Facility to select the group layer.